dkjonas/Wavin-AHC-9000-mqtt/README.md

 `WIFI_SSID`, `WIFI_PASS`, `MQTT_SERVER`, `MQTT_USER`, and `MQTT_PASS`.

 ### Compiling
 I use [PlatformIO](https://platformio.org/) for compiling, uploading, and and maintaining dependencies for my code.
 If you install PlatformIO in a supported editor, building this project is quite simple.
 Just open the directory containing `platformio.ini` from this project, and click build/upload.
+If you use a different board than nodemcu, remember to change the `board` variable in `platformio.ini`.
-If you prefer you may be able to use the Arduino tools with the esp8266 additions for compiling, but a few changes may be needed, including downloading dependencies manually.
+You may be able to use the Arduino tools with the esp8266 additions for compiling, but a few changes may be needed, including downloading dependencies manually.

 ### Testing
 Assuming you have a working mqtt server setup, you should now be able to control your AHC-9000 using mqtt.
 If you have the [Mosquitto](https://mosquitto.org/) mqtt tools installed on your mqtt server, you can execude: